aws/modern-data-architecture-accelerator/packages/apps/dataops/dataops-nifi-app/README.md

 * **Nifi Clusters** - Multiple Nifi clusters are deployed onto EKS as separate StatefulSets (using CDK8S charts), running in separate Namespaces.
 Each Nifi cluster has its own ServiceAccount connected to a separate IAM Role, which can be used by the cluster to access AWS services.
 All Nifi communications are TLS-encrypted using certs minted by the internal CA. Additionally, each Nifi cluster may be configured to federate user access from a SAML identity provider (including AWS IAM Identity Center/SSO).

   * **Nifi EFS** - Each cluster node/pod is provided with PersistentVolumes running on a cluster-specific EFS FileSystem, with separate Access Points per cluster node.
 The Filesystem is encrypted using the DataOps project KMS key.
-  * **Nifi Node Certs** -- Each cluster node is provision with a TLS certificate (signed by the internal CA) used for all interactions with other Nifi nodes and Zookeeper.
+  * **Nifi Node Certs** -- Each cluster node is provisioned with a TLS certificate (signed by the internal CA) used for all interactions with other Nifi nodes and Zookeeper.
 The certificates and keys are mounted as JKS key stores into the Nifi pods from a Kubernetes Secret.
 The passwords for the JKS stores is stored in AWS Secrets Manager, and published to the Nifi container as a secret environment variable.
   * **Nifi Security Group** - A security group is provisioned for each Nifi cluster providing ingress/egress control to/from the cluster.
   * **Nifi Service Account Role** - An IAM role is provisioned for each cluster, bound to the Nifi StatefulSet as a ServiceAccount.
+This role may be granted access to AWS resources using either AWS or Customer Managed Policies.

+* **Nifi Registry** - Nifi Registry is deployed as a Kubernetes Deployment

+  * **Nifi Registry EFS** - Nifi Registry is provided with a PersistentVolume running on an EFS FileSystem.
+The Filesystem is encrypted using the DataOps project KMS key.
+  * **Nifi Registry Certs** - Nifi Registry  is provisioned with a TLS certificate (signed by the internal CA) used for all interactions with other Nifi nodes and Zookeeper.
+The certificate and key is mounted as JKS key stores into the Registry pod from a Kubernetes Secret.
+The passwords for the JKS stores is stored in AWS Secrets Manager, and published to the Nifi container as a secret environment variable.
+  * **Nifi Registry Security Group** - A security group is provisioned for Registry providing ingress/egress control to/from the services.
+  * **Nifi Registry Service Account Role** - An IAM role is provisioned for Registry, bound to the Nifi StatefulSet as a ServiceAccount.
 This role may be granted access to AWS resources using either AWS or Customer Managed Policies.

 ***